NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 look at the bin distribution using some simple :code:`ggplot` commands.

 .. note::
-  Since you already have run RStudio in other tutorials, you can use any approach you have used before for running R. Just note that you need to have access to this `10kb_bins.tab` you just created.
-You can also do it locally in your computer, if you have a Rstudio version installed, and you will not need very unusual tools.
+  Since you already have run :code:`RStudio` in other tutorials, you can use any approach you have used before for running R. Just note that you need to have access to this :code:`10kb_bins.tab` you just created.
+You can also do it locally in your computer, if you have a :code:`RStudio`  version installed, and you will only need :code:`ggplot2` and :code:`GenomicRanges` + :code:`rtracklayer`.

 First, import the data into a data frame: